by Jeffrey Dach MD

 The Chemotherapy Patient and C. Diff

 Intensive chemotherapy protocols cause bone marrow suppression resulting in very low white cell counts and immuno-suppression which places the patient at risk for infection.
-Indeed febrile neutropenia and hypotension is common after high dose chemotherapy, indicating gram negative septicemia, a life threatening medical emergency requiring hospitalization and treatment with massive IV antibiotics and pressors to maintain the blood pressure.
+Indeed febrile neutropenia with hypotension is common after high dose chemotherapy, indicating gram negative septicemia, a life threatening medical emergency requiring hospitalization and treatment with massive IV antibiotics and vaso-pressors to maintain the blood pressure.
 If the patient is among the lucky few to survives such a medical mishap, the massive use of IV antibiotics increase the risk for subsequent C Diff enterocolitis.

-C Diff is a more severe problem in the hematopoetic stem cell transplant ward where recurrent C Diff can increase the mortality of the procedure due to infection and graft vs host disease.
+C Diff Enterocolitis is a more severe problem in the hematopoetic stem cell transplant ward where recurrent C Diff can increase the mortality of the procedure due to infection and graft vs host disease.
 (11), The use of preventive probiotics may prove useful in the stem cell transplant setting for improving overall survival, and reducing non-relapse mortality.
 See my previous article on “Probiotics Reduce Mortality for the Stem Cell Transplant Patient.”

 Significant Mortality Rate Goes Up with Recurrence